-Somewhere in the twilight zone mush of the post-Christmas back-to-work period, the start of the school year always seems to sneak up faster than you'd expect – and with it, all the costs associated with preparing your offspring for another year of schooling.
-(And right after all the expense of Christmas too!)
+Somewhere in the twilight zone of the post-Christmas back-to-work period, the start of the school year always sneaks up faster than expected – and with it, all the costs of preparing your offspring for another year of learning.

 With the cost of living biting harder than usual, many of us will likely feel those expenses more keenly than ever – and somehow the costs of exercise books, lunchboxes and shoes seem to add up quickly.